UKHO/docs/quality-assurance/http-api-mocking-tools.md

 ## Hand rolling API mocks

-If your mock requires greater complexity or is outside what other tools can facilitate then build your mock in line with the software [engineering policies](software-engineering-policies).
+If your mock requires complexity outside what other tools can facilitate then build your mock in line with the software [engineering policies](software-engineering-policies).